The Top 25 D3 Athletic Facilities

 Image via CMS Athletics

 Claremont-Mudd-Scripps’ (CMS) D3 athletes train and compete in top-tier facilities like the 144,000 sq. ft.
-Roberts Pavilion (pictured) and the NCAA-hosted Biszantz Family Tennis Center.
+Roberts Pavilion (pictured - one of the best D3 basketball arenas in the country) and the NCAA-tournament hosting Biszantz Family Tennis Center.
 The shared CMS system combines resources from three colleges, giving its D3 student-athletes access to a wider range of fields, courts, and wellness spaces than most small liberal arts schools.
 With LEED-certified design, championship-ready venues, and a focus on both competition and student wellbeing, CMS facilities stand out nationally, not just amongst D3’s.

 To cement the number one spot further, CMS is also in the process of building the Roberts Campus Sports Bowl.
 In Phase One alone this will add brand new facilities for the following: “Track and field competition venue, lacrosse/football field, and a golf practice facility…as well as support facilities with locker rooms, meeting spaces, and sports medicine services.”
 (CMC.edu) The addition of the Sports Bowl will likely land CMS at the top of our list for a while, pending massive facility upgrades at any other D3 schools.